neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 ``ConditionGenerators`` to create the needed SQL.
 It is registered als Doctrine filter with the name ``Flow_Security_Entity_Filter`` in Flow’s Settings.yaml file.

 The evaluation of entity restrictions is analog to the MethodPrivilege from above.
-This means entites matched by a privilege target are implicitly denied and are therefore hidden from the user.
+This means entities matched by a privilege target are implicitly denied and are therefore hidden from the user.
 By adding a grant permission for a privilege target, this role will be able to retrieve the respective objects from the database.
 A DENY permission will override any GRANT permission, nothing new here.
 Internally we add SQL where conditions excluding matching entities for